Save money and maintain control of your content

 - Maintain control over how members are charged and memberships maintained

-The best thing is that creating a membership site or adding membership functionality to your existing fan website with MemberPress is a quick and easy.
+The best thing?
+MemberPress makes creating a membership fansite (or adding membership functionality to your existing site) quick and easy.

-In this detailed guide, we outline the benefits of starting a fan subscription site.
-We also walk you through six steps to get your site up and running in no time.
+In this detailed guide, we'll outline the benefits of starting a fan subscription site as a Patreon alternative.
+We'll also walk you through six steps to get your site up and running in no time.
 So, let's get moving!

 Why You Should Consider Starting a Fan Subscription Site